SubμTrack

 Short description

-In addition to the coordination of results and products within the consortium, WP 0 also includes the coordination of activities with partners outside the project.
-The goal is the sustainable implementation of the analytical techniques, the results and the instructions for action of harmonised strategies in close cooperation with national and international key institutions.
-The public relations work is mainly coordinated by TUM-SWW and effectively implemented by partners of different orientations.
+In addition to the coordination of results and products within the consortium, WP 0 also included the coordination of activities with partners outside the project.
+The goal was the sustainable implementation of the analytical techniques, the results and the instructions for action of harmonised strategies in close cooperation with national and international key institutions.
+The public relations work was mainly coordinated by TUM-SWW and effectively implemented by partners of different orientations.

 WP 1 Selection and production of reference particles